 Visitors of all ages enjoy the hands-on experience as they learn about hydroelectricity and the historic role it has played in the Niagara Frontier.

-New to the Niagara Power Vista is the QR code tour.
+The QR code tour can enhance any trip to the Niagara Power Vista.
 This audio tour provides mobile access to over 20 exhibits, and works with both traditional cell phones (dial 716- 796-0135) and the latest smartphones (scan the QR codes with a QR Code Reader).
 Learn more about this interactive new addition to the Power Vista…

 The visitors center includes a permanent exhibit called "The Times of the Tuscarora."